yurbika/Sayu-Real-Estate/README.md

 "Practice makes perfect.
 After a long time of practicing, our work will become natrual, skillfull, swift, and steady. - Bruce Lee"</p></br>

 <p>
-This Project is about giving an insight of my profound knowledge in front end development/programming.
+This Project is about giving an insight of my profound knowledge in front-end web development/programming.
 For the last six months i studied the basics of html/css/scss/js/react/redux.
-In this period of time i created little projects for the subjects i have learned.
-Thinking ahead i programmed everything reusable, which became very handy in this project.
+In this period of time i created little programs for the subjects i have learned.
+Thinking ahead i programmed everything reusable, which became very handy in this challenge.
 </p>

 </br>

 <p>
-From creating my own real-estate-data to managing state, this project has everything.
-I started with a moodboard in adobe xd and structred a visuale plan for me.
+From creating my own real-estate-data to managing state, sayu-real-estate has everything.
+I started with a moodboard in adobe xd and structured a visuale plan for me.
 Continued with creating a data-set for the website, which contained to work with an api (unsplash).
-After building the sekleton of the project i started with implementing state management.
+After building the sekleton of the program i started with implementing state management.
 To round up the project i styled everything responsiv with scss and converted to styled.components.
   </p>